lydwang/lydwang.github.io/_pages/about.md

   - /about.html
 ---

 I am a 5th year Ph.D.
 Candidate in Accounting at the Stanford Graduate School of Business.
-I am currently on the job market.

-I am interested in the economics of accounting and other information in the digital economy.
-In particular, I am interested in how unique features of the digital economy challenge or complement existing theories and evidence regarding strategic decision making, such as in the areas of M&A, executive compensation, and non-financial information.

 Prior to my Ph.D. at Stanford, I received an A.B. in Applied Mathematics with a focus in Economics from Harvard College.
 I was born in California and grew up in Michigan.

-Job Market Paper
+Working Papers
 ======
 **"How Do Data Affect Firms’ Innovation Strategies: Evidence From the General Data Protection Regulation”**

-*	_Solo-authored (Job Market Paper)_
+*	_Solo-authored_
 *	Presentations:
     + AAA/Deloitte Foundation/Michael J. Cook Doctoral Consortium 2024
     + DFSI Conference 2024